ABOUT CARLISLE EVENTS

 Carlisle Import & Performance,

-Carlisle Ford Nationals, Carlisle GM Nationals, Carlisle Chrysler
+Carlisle Ford Nationals, Carlisle Chevrolet Nationals, Carlisle Chrysler

 Corvettes at Carlisle.

-As of 2015, Carlisle Events hosts or is part of 11 events and four
+To date, Carlisle Events hosts or is part of 12 events and four

 collector car auctions.
 By popular demand, the auction portion of